AlexandreMoesching/LRDistReg/README.md

 Duembgen (2022)](https://arxiv.org/abs/2007.11521).

 Most functions are implemented both in R and C++ in order to have an easy to read implementation and a fast one.
+The package also includes a growth dataset.

 ## Installation